pridiltal/ctv-AnomalyDetection/README.md

   - The [evtclass](https://cran.r-project.org/package=evtclass) package provides two
     classifiers for open set recognition and novelty detection based on extreme value theory.
-  - The [dlookr](https://cran.r-project.org/package=dlookr) package provides a
-    collection of tools that support data diagnosis, exploration, and transformation.
-Data diagnostics provides information and
-    visualization of missing values and outliers and unique and negative values to understand the distribution and quality of data.
   - The [RaPKod](https://cran.r-project.org/package=RaPKod) package implements a
     kernel method that performs online outlier detection through random low dimensional projections in a kernel space on the basis of a